david-andrew/dewy-lang/docs/src/function-types.md

 reference_to_my_func = my_func  //this doesn't work
 ```

-what happens is `my_func` prints out "foo" to the command line, and then since it returns no value, `reference_to_my_func` is `undefined`.
-If `my_func` required arguments, we'd actually get a compilation error at this point, as we essentially are trying to call my_func without an arguments.
+what happens is `my_func` prints out "foo" to the command line, and then since it returns no value, `reference_to_my_func` is not able to be assigned, causing a compiler error.
+We'd also get a compiler error if `my_func` required arguments, as we essentially are trying to call my_func without an arguments.

 ```dewy
 another_func = (a, b, c, x) => a^2*x + b*x + c